bmoscon/cryptofeed/README.md

 **Note:** cryptofeed requires Python 3.7+

-Cryptofeed can be installed from PyPi
+Cryptofeed can be installed from PyPi.
+(It's recommended that you install in a virtual environment of your choosing).

     pip install cryptofeed